-Eight days after Easter, Thomas the Doubter has an encounter with the Risen Christ that makes him a believer and even more, an apostle or ambassador who will bring the gospel to an unbelieving world.
+Eight days after Easter, Doubting Thomas has an encounter with the Risen Christ that makes him a believer and even more, an apostle or ambassador who will bring the gospel to an unbelieving world.
 That should give us hope that he will do the same with us.

 All the disciples others were huddling together behind locked doors, hoping that the authorities would be satisfied with the blood of their master and leave them alone.
 All but one.
 We don’t know where Thomas was, but all we know is that he missed it.

 Despite the locked doors, there He had stood, glorious in their midst, bringing peace where there had been only fear.
 Instead of rebuking them for cowardice, He breathed upon them the Spirit of mercy and commissions them to be ambassadors, indeed instruments, of His Divine mercy.

 Thomas the Doubter

 At last they were truly “apostles,” for they were “sent out,” like Jesus, the original Apostle, who was sent forth by the Father for the forgiveness of sins.
 Sinners, called to bring other sinners the Good News of mercy.
 Here they were, sinners, called to console others with the same consolation that they have received from the One without sin.